TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 This was done using the R script [`barplot_simple_vs_rnd_repeats.R`](barplot_simple_vs_rnd_repeats.R).
 Barplots and Wilcoxon significance tests with BH correction were done to compare the proportion of simple repeats RND elements per interaction status.
 [TBC, need to check wilcox is correct, should be quoted in paper and tile if so].

-## Calculate coexpression of gene pairs across different interaction categories
+## Calculate co-expression of gene pairs across interaction categories

 The R script [`co-expression_analysis_of_interacting_gene_pairs_and_categories_expression_logged.R`](c-expression_analysis_of_interacting_gene_pairs_and_categories_expression_logged.R) was used to:
 - Log and TPM normalise *E. scolopes* expression data across tissues